 It is also unlawful for someone to drive under the influence of marijuana (also know commonly as DUI, even if the driver has a medical marijuana justification for the possession of marijuana.
 Vehicle Code 23152(a).
 "Under the influence" is not specifically defined in the statute, but is interpreted to imply some degree of impairment.
 Therefore, the prosecution does not have to show that a person had a specific amount of marijuana in his or her system, just that they were driving under the influence of marijuana.
 The arresting officer may choose to administer field sobriety tests (FSTs), or the officer may attempt to have the individual provide a sample for chemical analysis.
 This could be blood or urine.
 Pursuant to Vehicle Code Section 23612, a person is required to comply with the request.
 Marijuana stays in the system significantly longer than alcohol or other drugs.

-If you have been charged with a marijuana offense in Los Angeles, Riverside, San Bernardino, or Orange County, it is important that you seek the services of a criminal defense attorney with extensive experience with these types of cases.
-If you have been arrested or are under investigation for this offense in the Los Angeles or Southern California area, call Michael Kraut.
+If you have been charged with a marijuana offense in Los Angeles, Riverside, San Bernardino, or Orange County, it is important that you seek the services of a criminal defense attorney with extensive experience with drug cases.
+If you have been arrested for a drug crime in the Los Angeles or Southern California area, call Michael Kraut.
 Mr. Kraut understands the serious nature of this offense, how best to defend you, and how to resolve your case without you going to jail.
 Mr. Kraut has extensive knowledge of the law and the legal system.
 He has developed excellent relationships with law enforcement and law officials throughout the Los Angeles and Southern California.